isabella232/experience-manager-headless-adaptive-forms.en/help/create-and-publish-a-headless-form.md

 ## 1. Setup Headless adaptive forms starter kit {#install}

 The starter kit is a React app with a sample Headless adaptive form and corresponding libraries.
 Use the kit to develop and test your Headless adaptive forms and corresponding React components.
-Run the following commands to setup Headless adaptive forms starter kit:
+Run the following commands to set up Headless adaptive forms starter kit:

 1. Open command prompt and run the following command: